Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Discussion

 Our California housing experiment illustrates how the geometry of the bulk set can encode conditional distributional shifts.
 Generally, this is important in problems with asymmetric or heterogeneous dimensions, where an isotropic notion of robustness may misalign with plausible shifts.

 There are clear limitations.
 Our bulk calibration relies on a split-sample DKW selection step.
-To certify ${\gamma}$ and ${\delta}$ around 0.05, the sample size needs to be roughly of order $10^3$, which can be restrictive in small-data scenarios (see Fig.~\ref{fig:dkw-gamma-vs-m} in Appendix~\ref{app:bulk-set-calibration-details}).
+To certify ${\gamma}$ and ${\delta}$ around 0.05, the sample size needs to be roughly of order $10^3$, which can be restrictive in small-data scenarios (see Figure~\ref{fig:dkw-gamma-vs-m} in Appendix~\ref{app:bulk-set-calibration-details}).
 Developing more data-efficient calibration methods for ${\Xi}_0$ would enhance the framework's applicability in settings where large selection sets are infeasible.

-The framework also opens several promising avenues for future research.
+The framework opens several promising avenues for future research.
 A systematic approach to discounting in ambiguity sets could unify handling of both target drift and contamination, while preserving the upper-expectation interpretation.
 A natural extension is a discounted version of reverse LV balls, enabling separate modelling of training and deployment contamination, possibly with different ratios.
 This would produce a generalised TV-type model where the mixture and CVaR tail parameters are not required to be equal, broadening the application scope.
 In model-based DRO, discounting existing divergence-based ambiguity sets could concurrently address model uncertainty, misspecification, and OOS contamination.
+Another extension is online bulk set calibration: with new deployment data, we could refit or update the score model and the centre distribution, recompute scores, and rerun the same DKW bulk calibration procedure, while keeping the downstream optimisation objective unchanged.
+This could be linked to recent work on online conformal prediction methods \citep{gibbs2024conformal,gauthier2025evalue,hultberg2026anytime} to establish formal long-run or anytime guarantees.

 More broadly, a unified theory relating the geometry of bulk sets, the choice of centre $\P_c$, and loss function $f_x$ could offer principled approaches tailored to robustness objectives and computational constraints.
 Finally, imprecise probability encompasses many credal sets beyond linear vacuity, and characterising their upper expectations in forms conducive to efficient DRO objectives is a promising direction to expand the design space of robust decision rules.